kiss-community/grepo/README.md

 ## Reporting Issues

-Any build failures/segfaults encountered with packages from the official KISS repositories (main/community) should be reported in the form of an issue on this repository.
+Any build failures/segfaults encountered with packages from GKISS/KISS repositories should be reported in the form of an issue on this repository.